rolling-scopes-school/tasks/tasks/train-a/admin/carriages.md

 #### Acceptance Criteria 2: Displaying carriage configuration form (15)

 - When the manager clicks the "Create" button:
-  - A form must appear at the top with fields for rows, leftSeats, and rightSeats.
+  - A form must appear at the top with fields for name, rows, leftSeats, and rightSeats.
   - A "Save" button must be present in the form.
   - A dynamically rendered prototype of the carriage must be displayed based on the values entered in the form fields.
 - When the manager clicks the "Update" button for an existing carriage: